-Do you want to be your own boss?
-Are you a visionary?
-Are you a risk taker?
+Want to be your own boss?
+Are you a visionary or a risk taker?
 Then you should pursue a Bachelor of Business Administration degree in Entrepreneurship at the University of North Texas.

-From home-based businesses to venture capital startups, entrepreneurs work in all types of jobs and industries and are a driving force behind economic growth.
-Building a wide range of interdisciplinary skills gives you maximum flexibility and preparation to chart your own future.
+From home-based businesses to venture capital startups, entrepreneurs work in all types of industries and are a driving force behind economic growth.
+Building a wide range of skills gives you maximum flexibility and preparation to chart your own future.

-You will learn from faculty members known for their innovative teaching, outstanding research and exceptional service to the profession and community.
-You will also have opportunities to apply your skills in college and national competitions and at activities involving the Murphy Center for Entrepreneurship or the Students In Free Enterprise (SIFE) organization.
+You’ll learn from faculty members known for their innovative teaching, outstanding research and exceptional service to the profession and community.
+You can also apply your skills in collegiate and national competitions and at activities involving the Murphy Center for Entrepreneurship or student organizations.

-The College of Business’ Professional Leadership Program works with corporate partners throughout the region to get you the skills needed to be competitive in the workforce.
+The College of Business’ Professional Leadership Program works with corporate partners in the region to get you the skills needed to be competitive in the workforce.

-The college, which is one of the nation’s 20 largest business schools, is accredited by AACSB International — The Association to Advance Collegiate Schools of Business (777 South Harbour Island Blvd., Suite 750; Tampa, Fla.
+The college is accredited by AACSB International — The Association to Advance Collegiate Schools of Business (777 South Harbour Island Blvd., Suite 750; Tampa, Fla.
 33602; telephone 813-769-6500).
-This distinction means the college meets or exceeds strict academic standards for excellence in education.
+This means the college meets or exceeds strict academic standards for excellence in education.

-Our Business Leadership Building promotes interaction among students, faculty and industry leaders.
-The building — which has Gold-level Leadership in Energy and Environmental Design certification — contains 24 classrooms, team study rooms and a state-ofthe- art computer lab.
-This building distinguishes us as a leader in business education.
+Our Business Leadership Building accommodates 8,000 students and promotes interaction among students, faculty and industry leaders.
+The building — which has Gold-level Leadership in Energy and Environmental Design certification for sustainability — contains 24 classrooms, team study rooms and a state-of-the-art general access computer lab.

-Your course work will provide an overall understanding of business including accounting, finance, basic management, marketing, organizational behavior, information technology and decision sciences.
-In addition, you will take entrepreneurship courses that provide you with theory and application experiences in the area.
-You will also be offered courses in:
+Your course work will provide an overall understanding of business including accounting, finance, basic management and other related areas.
+In addition, you’ll take entrepreneurship courses that provide you with theory and application experiences in the area.
+You’ll be offered courses in: